 Knowing Your Torso Size

 Whichever hiking backpack you decide is best for you, it needs to match your torso length.
 Before you start looking for a hiking backpack, our advice is to get a partner to measure your torso length.
 They can do this by measuring the length from your C7 vertebra down to your hip bones.
 Finding your C7 vertebra might seem like an overly technical challenge.
-Put simply, it's the part of your spine, between your shoulders, that sticks out when you lean forward.
+Put simply, it's the part of your spine, between your shoulders, that sticks out when you lean your head forward.
 Once you measure that length, you have a rough idea of your torso length.
 Knowing this piece of information will come in handy when shopping.

 For the camping backpack to fit correctly, the distance from the top of the shoulder strap to the hip belt needs to match with your torso length.
 Bare in mind that torso length does not necessarily correspond to height.
 A tall person can have a short torso, while a smaller person can have a relatively long torso.